omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 The charts made in the IDE can also be viewed and exported later from the command line, using a tool called ``opp_charttool``.
-Its usage and operation is detailed in the Simulation Manual.
+Its usage and operation are detailed in the Simulation Manual.

 Creating Analysis Files
 -----------------------

 The usual way of creating an analysis file is to "imitate" opening an |omnet++|
-result file by double-clicking it in the :guilabel:`Project Explorer` view.
+result file by double-clicking it in the Project Explorer view.
 Result files cannot be opened directly, so the IDE will offer creating an analysis file for it instead.

 If the result file name looks like the file was created as part of an experiment or parameter study, the IDE creates an analysis file that includes all result files from that experiment as input.
-The variable part of the file name will be replaced by an asterisk (``*``), will be added with both the ``.sca`` and ``.vec`` file extension.
+In the resulting inputs, the variable part of the file name will be replaced by an asterisk (``*``), and an input will be added with both the ``.sca`` and ``.vec`` file extensions.
 For example, double-clicking a file called ``PureAloha-numHosts=10,iaMean=1-#3.sca`` will add ``PureAloha-*.sca`` and ``PureAloha-*.vec`` to the analysis.

 Upon double-clicking, the :guilabel:`New Analysis File` dialog will open.
 The folder and the file name are pre-filled according to the location and name of the result file.
-Press :guilabel:`Finish` to create the new analysis file.
+Press Finish to create the new analysis file.

 The same dialog is also available from the menu as :menuselection:`File --> New --> Analysis File`.
 However, analysis files created that way will contain no